VJakoby/VJakoby/README.md

 ## Hello there👋
-The name is Jakob with the location being in Sweden.
+The name is VJakoby, and lives in Sweden.

 Interested in cybersecurity, Linux, and building tools that solve my own problems — others might find them useful too.